vsieplus/piu-leaderboard/README.md

 ## License

 This project's code is available under the [MIT license](LICENSE).
-Feel free to open an issue or pull request if you have any suggestions or improvements, and I'll take a look when I get the chance.
+Feel free to open an issue or pull request if you encounter any issues with the bot, and/or have any suggestions or improvements to offer.

+The icons/emojis were taken from the official Pump it Up website and are property of Andamiro.
+The bot's logo was drawn by me and is free to use 🙂.